richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

   factory default (**System -> Backup/Flash firmware**)
 * Use the [Firmware Selector](https://firmware-selector.openwrt.org/)
   to find and flash the latest firmware
-* SSH into the router using the Ethernet connection
+* SSH into the router using the Ethernet connection - `ssh root@192.168.1.1` -
+  no password required, but you may need to update the fingerprint
-* Run the attached script (see the instructions within it)
+* Run the [config-spare-router.sh](https://github.com/richb-hanover/OpenWrtScripts/blob/main/config-spare-router.sh) script.
+See the instructions within the script for pasting it into _/tmp/config.sh_ and running it.
-* The script prints a label: cut it out and tape it to the router
+* When it completes, the script prints a label: cut it out and tape it to the router
 * _Pro tip:_ Printing the label in 12-point type produces a
   "business card" size label.
-* _Pro tip:_ Snip text from the "Label for Power Brick" line from the paper and tape it directly to the power brick.
+* _Pro tip:_ Snip text from the "Label for Power Brick" line of the printed paper and tape it directly to the power brick.
 * _Pro tip:_ Place the router and its power brick in a Ziploc bag to keep them together.